 Tooth decay is the cause of cavities, pain, tooth loss and infection.
 It is the main reason why people seek dental treatment such as fillings, root canal treatment, extractions, and other costly, complicated dental procedures.
 But here's the good news: dental caries — the process that leads to tooth decay — is a preventable disease, and early dental caries can be reversed with early intervention.

-At the National Dental Centre of Singapore (NDCS), we not only treat the effects of the caries disease, such as cavities, pulp death, infection and more, but we also help you identify the risk factors contributing to the progress of your disease.
+At the National Dental Centre of Singapore (NDCS), we not only treat the effects of dental caries disease, such as cavities, pulp death, infection and more, but we also help you identify the risk factors contributing to the progress of your disease.
 We will then able to customise a caries management programme to help you control the disease more effectively.

 In order for us to prevent dental caries, we must first understand that it arises from a complex interaction of bacteria and sugar on our teeth over a period of time.
 Sugar may come from various food sources, and not just sweets.
-In addition, caries formation is affected by numerous factors such as saliva, diet, oral hygiene habits, and even lifestyle.
+In addition, dental caries formation is affected by numerous factors such as saliva, diet, oral hygiene habits, and even lifestyle.